GBBBAS/inner-source-instructions/inner-source-bronze-instructions.md

 The following instructions are designed to ensure your repository is compliant with the Inner Source Bronze level requirements.
 Please follow these steps carefully:

 1. Readme
     - Ensure your repository has a `README.md` in file in the root directory.
         - The `README.md` should include:
-        - It should provide a high level description of the entire repository
+            - It should provide a high level description of the entire repository.
+Use the code and comments in the repository to help you write this.
             - Describe the primary functionality of the project

 2. License
     - Include a `LICENSE` file in the root directory.